corda/corda-docs/content/en/docs/cenm/1.4/signing-service.md

   The duration interval between signing executions.
 Either a number representing the millisecond duration or a string duration with unit suffix.
 See the [scheduling signing tasks](#scheduling-signing-tasks) section above for information about the accepted format.

+* **plugin**:
+*(Optional)* Defines which plugin to use for the given signing tawsk.
+If this property is present both sub-properties must be present as well.
+If a plugin is used the `signingKeyAlias` field must not be present.

+  * **pluginJar**:
+  A path where the plugin JAR is located.
+It can be either absolute or relative.

+  * **pluginClass**: A package path where the plugin class is located.
+  The plugin class must implement either the `NonCASigningPlugin` or the `CASigningPlugin` interface.
+  If it does not, an error will be thrown.

 ## Example Signing Service Configuration